codingcatgirl/choo/docs/transit/models.rst

         Walk speed assumed for this trip as a string. (``slow``, ``normal`` or ``fast``)

-    **The following attributes are dynamic** but **can** also be overwritten.
+    **The following attributes are dynamic** and can not be overwritten – their values are taken from `parts` when you access them:

-    Overwriting them does not overwrite the original and only affects this object.
-This can be used to describe a unknown trip to use as an argument for trip searching.

-    To reset an overwritten value, just delete it.

     .. attribute:: origin